sanjaykumar-tech-netizen/Smart-Light-Control/README.md

 DURATION:4 WEEKS

-MENTOR:Neela Santhosh✅ Task 1: Smart Light Control
+MENTOR:Neela Santhosh

 DESCRIPTION:

+✅ Task 1: Smart Light Control

 Goal: Control an LED using a microcontroller (Arduino) and a mobile app.